 - Stitching puckers in the wash.
 Stretching the seams at the collar, cuffs, sleeves, sides, and front placket will help restore your shirt's proportions before ironing.

-- Press the collar & cuffs from the ends toward the middle, first from the underside and then flip over to iron the outsides.
+- Press the collar and cuffs from the ends toward the middle, first from the underside and then flip over to iron the outsides.

-- We find the following order reduces do-overs to an absolute minimum: collar, yoke (the fabric covering your shoulders), back, left cuff & sleeve (front then back), right cuff & sleeve, left shirt front, right shirt front (left or right is inconsequential – the trick is to alternate sleeves and then fronts).
+- We find the following order reduces do-overs to an absolute minimum: collar, yoke (the fabric covering your shoulders), back, left cuff and sleeve (front then back), right cuff and sleeve, left shirt front, right shirt front (left or right is inconsequential – the trick is to alternate sleeves and then fronts).

 - Letting your shirt rest on a hanger for 30 minutes before wearing will help keep the shirt from wrinkling as soon as you put it on.
 The fabric needs to rest.

-- For ironed shirts I don't plan to wear, I hang and button the top, middle, and bottom buttons.
+- For ironed shirts you don't plan to wear, hang and button the top, middle, and bottom buttons.
 Good hangers help.